-Fire is useful -- Fire is fascinating -- Fire is fun -- But PLAYING WITH FIRE CAN BE DEADLY!
+Fire is useful -- Fire is fascinating -- Fire is fun -- But PLAYING

 Fire

-have been using fire for over a million years.
-Most people in the world
+People have been using fire for over a million

-still use fire for heat and cooking.
+years.
+Most people in the world still use fire for heat and cooking.

-is fascinating to watch.
-With its changing shapes and colours, it seems
+Fire is fascinating to watch.
+With its changing

-almost to be a living thing, and because of this it has become a symbol of
+shapes and colours, it seems almost to be a living thing, and because of

-every Olympic Games, a burning torch is carried from the last place the
+Before every Olympic Games, a burning torch is

-Games were held to where the new Games will be, and the torch is kept
+carried from the last place the Games were held to where the new Games will

-burning until the Games are over.
+be, and the torch is kept burning until the Games are over.

-and candles are a part of many religious ceremonies, and of celebrations
+Fires and candles are a part of many religious

-like birthdays and Halloween.
-Lots of people celebrate special occasions
+ceremonies, and of celebrations like birthdays and Halloween.
+Lots of people

-with fireworks as well.
+celebrate special occasions with fireworks as well.

 Children and Fire